-Sevasti-Melissa Nolas is a Senior Lecturer in Social Work at the University of Sussex and the Principal Investigator of the CONNECTORS Study.
+Sevasti-Melissa Nolas is a Senior Lecturer in the Department of Sociology at Goldsmiths, University of London and the Principal Investigator of the CONNECTORS Study.
 Her disciplinary background is in social psychology and her research interests are on the dynamics and practices of agency in everyday life, social science and society, and qualitative research methods.
 She has extensive experience of studying programmatic practices of intervention in children and young people’s lives in England with a focus on children’s, parent’s and professional’s experiences and participation within these spaces.
 She has published on theories of collective action, the role of space in creating cultures of participation, participation as a relational practice, the role of stories in creating practical knowledge for participation, social action research and qualitative methodologies.

 Christos Varvantakis is an anthropologist and the Research Fellow for the CONNECTORS Study in Athens.
 He completed his PhD at the Freie Universität in Berlin, having previously trained as a sociologist (University of Crete) and visual anthropologist (Goldsmiths College).
 He has undertaken research in Germany, South India and Greece, and has worked as a research associate in the University of Crete and as a visiting scholar in the Jawaharlal Nehru University in Delhi.
 He has produced several ethnographic films and published papers on the depoliticization of memory, ritual and community dynamics, the history of ethnographic film, video and youth activism.